aspose-barcode/Aspose.BarCode-Documentation/barcode-cards/aztec-family/aztec-compact-card/_index.md

 {{% alert color="primary" %}}[Read](https://products.aspose.app/barcode/recognize/aztec) and [Generate](https://products.aspose.app/barcode/generate/aztec) Aztec barcodes online.
 You can test the quality of ***Aspose.BarCode*** recognition functionality and view results.{{% /alert %}}

 ## **Overview**
-Aztect Compact Code is a version of Aztec Code that allows creating smaller barcodes using a simplified pattern configuration.
-A compact Aztec Code label has 2 white and 2 black finder pattern rings in addition to the center square, from 1 to 4 data layers only, and no reference grid.
-This symbology may be useful in cases when space limitations are crucial and the amount of data to be encoded is small.
+Aztec Compact Code is a version of Aztec Code that allows creating more compact barcodes using the simplified pattern configuration.
+Compact Aztec Code labels comprise 2 white and 2 black finder pattern rings in addition to the center square, from 1 to 4 data layers only, and no reference grid.
+This symbology may be useful in cases when space limitations are crucial and the size of the input message to be encoded is not large.

 <p align="center"><img src="azteccompact.png"></p>